Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Summary and Conclusions

 \section{Summary and Conclusions}

-We proved that channels with synchronization errors for which a stationary and ergodic Markov chain governs the insertions/deletions, the information capacity of the corresponding channel sequence exists, and it is equal to the coding capacity, generalizing Dobrushin's classical result of Dobrushin on channels with i.i.d. synchronization errors.
+We proved that channels with synchronization errors for which a stationary and ergodic Markov chain governs the insertions/deletions, the information capacity of the corresponding channel sequence exists, and it is equal to the c-capacity, generalizing Dobrushin's classical result of Dobrushin on channels with i.i.d. synchronization errors.
 We generalized methods used in \cite{dobrushin59ageneral,dobrushin67shannons} as separate independent propositions to accomplish this goal.
-These propositions state that one can apply a function sequence to a channel sequence, changing neither the coding capacity nor the mutual information capacity of the latter if the function sequence has an asymptotically small preimage or asymptotically small probability of changing the output.
-By applying such function sequences, one can bring the original channel sequence to another channel sequence, for which the capacity theorem or capacity bounds can be more easily derived, and one can be sure that the coding capacity~/~mutual information capacity is not changed under such transformation.
+These propositions state that one can apply a function sequence to a channel sequence, changing neither the c-capacity nor the i-capacity of the latter if the function sequence has an asymptotically small preimage or asymptotically small probability of changing the output.
+By applying such function sequences, one can bring the original channel sequence to another channel sequence, for which the capacity theorem or capacity bounds can be more easily derived, and one can be sure that the c-capacity~/~i-capacity is not changed under such transformation.
 The methodology may also be useful for deriving capacity theorems and capacity bounds for other non-trivial channel sequences.
 We have also provided specific numerical examples, namely, capacity upper bounds with side information, and shown that having memory in the deletion process results in higher channel capacity for fixed average deletion probability.
 Future research directions include further generalizations, for instance, including simultaneously the state's randomness and its dependence on input symbols, as observed in nanopore DNA sequencing.

 \begin{appendices}